robertshepherdcpp/mlib/README.md

 # mlib

-*mlib* is a fast, simple c++ meta-programming library that uses c++20.
+*mlib* is a fast, simple c++ metaprogramming library that uses c++20.
 That also has a tiny bit of reflection!

 ### Motivating Example